 6. Kelp Meal

 Kelp meal is rich in micro-nutrients and trace elements.
-It provides complete nutrient for plants, the addition of kelp gives tomatoes a turbo boosted start.
-Slow-release kelp fertilizer contains the tomato with sufficient nutrient over a period which prevents the plant from experiencing shock as is with the use of excess fertilizers.
-One cup-full of kelp meal is adequate for the plant at the time of planting.
+It provides complete nutrients for plants, and the addition of kelp gives tomatoes a turbo-boosted start.
+Slow-release kelp fertilizer contains the tomato with sufficient nutrients over a period which prevents the plant from experiencing shock as is with the use of excess fertilizers.
+One cup full of kelp meal is adequate for the plant at the time of planting.
 If you want to read more about kelp fertilizer, click here!

 7. Bone Meal

-Similar to kelp meal, bone meal is also an addition to the tomato hole during planting.
-A handful or cup-full of bone meal is essential for a blossoming and quality fruits of the tomato plant since it provides the much-needed phosphorus nutrient which is one of the most vital components for healthy tomato growth.
+Similar to a kelp meal, a bone meal is also an addition to the tomato hole during planting.
+A handful or cup full of bone meal is essential for the blossoming and quality fruits of the tomato plant since it provides the much-needed phosphorus nutrient, which is one of the most vital components for healthy tomato growth.

 8. Used coffee grounds

 Add well-composted coffee grounds to the planting hole when transplanting tomato seedlings to improve soil composition and provide a source of slow-release nutrients to your plants.
-It is an excellent source of fertilizer and can be used even as a mulch.
-We have written a comprehensive guide on coffee grounds uses, take a look!
+It is an excellent source of fertilizer and can be used even as mulch.
+We have written a comprehensive guide on coffee ground uses; take a look!